erikrahm/grand-stack-seed/README.md

     `JWT_SECRET= *example: generated secret*`

- 3. Install dependencies for both server and client by running `npm (or yarn) run install-all` in the root of the project.
+ 3. Install dependencies in the root and for both the server and client by running `npm (or yarn) install` in the root directory, followed by `npm (or yarn) run install-all` in the root directory.
  4. Start up both servers by running `npm start` in the root of the project`
  5. Start dev-ing!